Global Advocacy

 India

 Threats against free speech, academic freedom, and digital rights have accelerated in India in recent years.
-The number of writers behind bars dropped from nine to five, according to PEN America’s 2023 Freedom to Write Index, but the overall environment for free expression remained challenging.
-The government continued to impose internet shutdowns, censorship, website blockages, and persistent harassment and arrests of journalists and writers.
+Although the number of writers behind bars dropped to 2 in PEN America’s 2025 Freedom to Write Index, the overall environment for free expression remained challenging.
+The government continued to impose internet shutdowns, censorship, website blockages, and persistent legal and administrative harassment and arrests of writers, journalists, scholars, and activists.
+Those who express dissenting views also face threats from non-state actors.

 Iran

-Despite its rich cultural and literary traditions, Iran is among the world’s most restrictive countries for freedom of expression.
-While human rights conditions have been dire for decades, the state of free expression and respect for fundamental rights has deteriorated even further in recent years.
-The Iranian regime has carried out an especially brutal crackdown on dissent in reaction to the protests that exploded in the country after the state killing of Mahsa (Jina) Amini, 22, three days after she was arrested by Iranian “morality” police in September 2022 for violating hijab rules, and the ensuing “Woman Life Freedom” movement.
+Despite its rich cultural and literary traditions, Iran is among the world’s most dangerous countries for writers to express themselves freely.
+While human rights conditions have been dire for decades, the state of free expression and respect for human rights has deteriorated even further in recent years.
+Iranian authorities carried out brutal crackdowns on dissent following nationwide protests in December 2025 against human rights abuses and economic issues in the country, accompanied by internet shutdowns that limit the people’s voices from reaching the rest of the world.
+Many writers in Iran are targeted and jailed for sharing their independent and critical perspectives, and dozens more have fled into exile for their own safety.

 Israel and the Occupied Palestinian Territory